krizalys/joomla-breadcrumbs/README.md

 ====================

-[Krizalys Breadcrumbs][krizalys-breadcrumbs] is a module for [Joomla!][joomla] that provides breadcrumbs functionality similar the built-in Breadcrumbs module, with more customization options.
+[Krizalys Breadcrumbs][krizalys-breadcrumbs] is a module for [Joomla!][joomla] which provides breadcrumbs functionality similar to the built-in Breadcrumbs module, with more customization options.
 Additionally, it makes use of [rich snippets][rich-snippets].
 This helps search engines such as [Google][google] to better understand the structure of your website and leads to better SEO.

-Using this module allows conforming search engines to offer comprehensive breadcrumbs of your pages directly from their search results page.
+Using this module allows conforming search engines to offer comprehensive breadcrumbs of your pages, directly from their search results page.
 For example, a [Google search for Stephen King][google-search-example] returns a result from [Amazon][amazon], with the full breadcrumbs from the root of their website: